neo4j/graphql/packages/graphql/docs/reference.md

 ### Precision Loss

 We currently wrap the Int and Float scalars and pass them through to the database accordingly.
-One caveat here is that Neo4j Integers are 64-bit and JS numbers are only 53-bit, so there's potential precision loss here, not to mention that GraphQL Int's are only 32-bit: http://spec.graphql.org/June2018/#sec-Int.
-If using Int you may have precision loss.
+One caveat here is that Neo4j Integers are 64-bit and JS numbers are only 53-bit, so there's potential precision loss here, not to mention that GraphQL Int's are only 32-bit: http://spec.graphql.org/June2018/#sec-Int. **We only support 32-bit integers because of the GraphQL limit.**